bclins/bclins.github.io/fall24/cs261/index.md

 ### Exams

-There will be three in-class midterm exams and a cumulative final.
+There will be two in-class midterm exams and a cumulative final.
 These exams will be announced in advance, and you will know exactly what concepts will be covered on each exam.

 ### Office Hours